cbfacademy/java-api-assessment/README.md

 You can build any API of your choosing, but it **must** include the following:

-1. At least one filterable endpoint using a Spring Data JPA query method (custom or derived)
+1. At least one GET endpoint that can have its results filtered using a Spring Data JPA query method (custom or derived)
 2. Unit tests for at least one class
 3. Data storage in a MySQL database
 4. Exception handling